 You will now see the [federated server name]_Administrators and [federated server name]_Publishers groups as well as the corresponding items on the My Content page.
 These will be owned by the portal member who updated the server.

 You can connect to ArcGIS Server Manager only if your portal account is assigned to the administrator or publisher role.
-You cannot log in to Manager using an account assigned to the viewer or user role.
+You cannot sign in to Server Manager using an account assigned to the viewer or user role or a custom role.
 You also cannot log in using the site's primary site administrator account.
-When you connect, you should use a URL that uses HTTPS and includes the fully qualified domain name of the server:
+When you connect, use a URL that uses HTTPS and includes the fully qualified domain name of the server:

-- If you are connecting directly to ArcGIS Server, the URL is formatted https://gisserver.domain.com:6443/arcgis/manager.
-If the site includes multiple GIS servers, this will be the URL of the machine you specified for the Administration URL when federating your site.
+- If you connect directly to ArcGIS Server, the URL is formatted https://gisserver.domain.com:6443/arcgis/manager.
+If the site includes multiple machines, this will be the URL of the machine you specified for the Administration URL when federating your site.

-- If you are connecting through ArcGIS Web Adaptor, you'll need to ensure administrative access is enabled on ArcGIS Web Adaptor.
-The URL you'll use to connect is formatted https://webadaptorhost.domain.com/webadaptorname/manager.
+- If you connect through ArcGIS Web Adaptor, you must ensure that administrative access is enabled on ArcGIS Web Adaptor.
+The URL you use to connect is formatted https://webadaptorhost.domain.com/webadaptorname/manager.

-If your portal is configured with a built-in identity store or Lightweight Directory Access Protocol (LDAP), you'll need to enter the user name and password of your portal account.
-If your portal is configured with Windows Active Directory, you may be prompted to enter your Windows credentials or be logged into Manager automatically.
+If the portal is configured with a built-in identity store or Lightweight Directory Access Protocol (LDAP), you must provide the user name and password of your portal account.
+If the portal is configured with Windows Active Directory, you may be prompted to enter your Windows credentials or be logged into Server Manager automatically.

 ArcGIS Server supplies a desktop shortcut for ArcGIS Server Manager.
 The default shortcut URL is formatted http://localhost:6080/arcgis/manager, which is a valid path as long as the server has not been federated to an ArcGIS Enterprise portal.
 As noted in the section above, a federated server is accessed using the URL format https://gisserver.domain.com:6443/arcgis/manager, meaning the default shortcut URL results in an error message of Invalid redirect_uri.
 Follow these steps to update the shortcut path for a federated server:

-- Copy the modified shortcut item and paste it back to the C:\Program Files\Common Files\ArcGIS\Support\Shortcuts folder.
+- Cut the modified shortcut item and paste it back to the C:\Program Files\Common Files\ArcGIS\Support\Shortcuts folder.

-The shortcut item will now open ArcGIS Server Manager from your Windows Start menu.
+The shortcut item will now open ArcGIS Server Manager from the Windows Start menu.

 Connect to the ArcGIS Server Administrator Directory and Services Directory

 When connecting to the ArcGIS Server Services Directory, you do not need to provide a token.
-You'll log in using your portal credentials.
-You cannot log in using the primary site administrator account.
+Sign in using credentials for a portal administrator.
+You cannot sign in using the primary site administrator account.

 Behavior of a portal's hosting server

-When you designate your federated server to also act as the portal's hosting server, you provide the portal with a powerful back end.
-You allow portal users with at least publisher privileges to publish cached maps, feature services, and scene services (tile layers, feature layers, and scene layers).
-These users may not have any ArcGIS products on their computers; they may just publish the services by uploading a shapefile or a CSV file through the portal website; however, publishing through ArcMap is still an option.
+When you designate a federated ArcGIS GIS Server site to act as the portal's hosting server, you provide publishers the ability to create cached map tiles, feature services, and scene services (tile layers, feature layers, and scene layers).
+These users may not have any ArcGIS products on their computers; they may just publish the services by uploading a shapefile or a .csv file through the portal website; however, publishing through ArcGIS Pro is still an option.

-All services published by portal users directly to the portal are hosted services and are placed in an ArcGIS Server folder called Hosted.
+Services published directly to the portal are hosted services, and the services are placed in an ArcGIS Server folder called Hosted on the hosting server.
 This way, you can keep track of which services are hosted services and which are not.

-If you delete a service in the portal, it's also deleted from the server.
+If you delete a hosted layer item in the portal, the service is also deleted from the hosting server.
+Similarly, if you delete an item that references a service on a federated server, deleting the item from the portal deletes the service.
 This is true both for services published to the federated server and hosted services published directly to the portal.